gustagcosta/gustagcosta/README.md

 ### What's up 👋

-- 🌱 I’m currently learning automated tests and microservices
+- 🌱 I'm currently learning Typescript and other related stuff
 - 📫 How to reach me : gustavoprof3@gmail.com